 2014 – 2015

 It is a neighborhood bar and mid-sized performance venue for performance of all kinds – theater, music shows, dance, and more; meeting space; and artist studios for individual and small arts organizations.
 Our mission is to keep this venue artist-oriented and affordable.
-Le Mondo Arts will bring a dense and active space to the 400 block of N. Howard St. and an accessible and much-needed mid-size performance venue addition to Baltimore.
+We’re creating an accessible and much-needed mid-size performance venue addition to Baltimore.